USCbiostats/GxEScanR/README.md

 <!-- badges: end -->

-GxEScanR is designed to efficiently run GWAS/GWIS scans using imputed genotypes stored in the BinaryDosageformat.
+GxEScanR is designed to efficiently run GWAS/GWIS scans using imputed genotypes stored in the BinaryDosage format.
 The phenotype to be analyzed can either be a continuous or binary trait.
 The GWIS scan performs multiple tests that can be used in two-step methods.

 ## Installation